ntrllog/CS5540-HoneyGen/README.md

 sudo pip3 install pymongo[srv]
 sudo npm -g install localtunnel
 ```
-  * the command to install npm will be different on older versions of Ubuntu; see Dockerfile for npm installation command
+  * the command to install npm will be different on older versions of Ubuntu

 Get the code
 ```